Isuzu Traga

 The Isuzu Traga is a small cab over pickup truck manufactured by Isuzu since 2018.
 It is developed to compete with the Mitsubishi L300 in the Indonesian medium pickup truck market.
 It replaces the L300-based Bison and Panther pickup in the market.

 It is manufactured and primarily sold in Indonesia, and is exported to other Southeast Asian countries since 2019 as well.
 The Philippines is the first export destination, where it is sold as the Isuzu Traviz.

 The "Traga" name is derived from the phrase "X-tra (Ekstra) Lega", which means "extra spacious" in Indonesian.

 Overview

 The Traga was launched in Indonesia on 23 April 2018, and is offered in two variants: Flat Deck and Box.
-The Flat Deck variant has a rear bed dimension of 2810 × 1620 × 300 mm and is claimed to be the biggest in its class.
+The Flat Deck variant has a rear bed dimension of 2810 × 1620 × 300 mm and is claimed by Isuzu to be the biggest in its class.

 In the Philippines, the Traviz was launched on 13 November 2019 and is available in two body styles: S and L. Before the "Traviz" name is used, it was showcased as under the "VT02" name in October 2018.
+The name “Traviz” is derived from the words “Travel” and “Biz”, shorthand for “Business”.